Venezuela bonds tumble as investors spurn new forex system

 The group added that the weighted average exchange rate for 2015 would be 46.6 bolivars per dollar compared with 20.3 bolivars in 2014, which would imply a devaluation of 56 percent.

-That could force another round of hefty write-downs by foreign companies with exposure to Venezuela including General Motors Co, household goods maker Procter & Gamble Co and Spanish telecom giant Telefonica.
+That could force another round of hefty write-downs by foreign companies with exposure to Venezuela including General Motors Co (GM.N), household goods maker Procter & Gamble Co (PG.N) and Spanish telecom giant Telefonica.